Viva Las Vegas: The Latest Trends to Try in Las Vegas Catering and Restaurant Scene

 If it’s traditional Hawaiian poke you’re after, look no further than Bowlology.
 Cater sushi-grade ahi tuna, seaweed salad, furikake, and green and yellow onions tossed in a soy-based sauce, sprinkled with sesame seeds and wonton strips, and served over sushi rice, brown rice, cabbage mix, or salad mix.
 It’s guaranteed to transport you to a tropical paradise, even if you’re in bone-dry Las Vegas.

 After all those savory specialties, everyone needs a sweet treat once in a while.
 Enter doughnuts.
 It doesn’t matter if you prefer cake or yeast— they’re not just for breakfast anymore.
-Novel flavors like the Fat Elvis with peanut butter filling, chocolate icing, and a slice of banana from Pink Box Doughnuts make the perfect conversation starter for a mid-afternoon snack break.
-Even your vegan colleagues can enjoy a traditional apple fritter or more surprising flavors like Strawberry Split or Creme Brulee from Donut Bar.
+Donut Bar offers traditional flavors like Apple Fritter and Glazed Vanilla Bean.
+For more surprising flavors, your vegan colleagues can enjoy Creme Brulee or Birthday Cake Oreo with a cake batter glaze and cookie crumbs.
 Having trouble deciding between cake and doughnuts?
 Retro Bakery has the solution with Coffee & Donuts Cake (Vanilla cake with donut glaze and coffee buttercream) or Sprinkled Donut Cake (Vanilla cake with fudge topping and sprinkles).
 It’s the perfect alternative to the usual plate of chocolate chip cookies.

 Craving some of these Las Vegas catering trends?